 Hey carport man!

-Fiberglassframing components - is the new kid on the block andoffers the ultimate in canopy component structural pultrusion FRP building products have a superior long-term resistance to chemical corrosion, salt water or term weathering.
-Like the extrudes aluminum building materials are pulled though a die to form its final shapes They will not rust, rot, scale or mildew and can be finished and painted.
+Fiberglassframing components - is the new kid on the block andoffers the ultimate in canopy component structural pultrusion FRP building products have a superior long-term resistance to chemical corrosion, salt water or rusting or the term weathering.
+Like the extruded aluminum building materials are pulled though a die to form its final shapes which is called a pultruding process.
+These final pultruded products will not rust, rot, scale or mildew and can be finished and painted.
 The fiberglass building products offer the strongest building products with lowest live loads and is not normally effected by hail damage that the metal products can be.
-The availability of the fiberglass building products are limited and they are considered to be special application product at this time.
+The availability of the fiberglass building products are limited and they are considered to be special application product mainly because of the cost of these products at this day in time.

 There is huge difference between a 12 ga 2"x 2" bent fence post tubing canopy viruses a 6" or 8" high 12 ga C or I beams with fully boxed frame strong carport canopy structure system.
 There is no comparisons to how these structure will hold up while under any type of stress such as wind or snow and ice loads.